vivekviplov/HCL_HACKATHON/README.md

 *   **Penalties**: Subtracted for distance from key amenities (School, Hospital, Transport).
 *   **Inflation**: Historical price trends account for a ~3% annual inflation rate plus location-specific appreciation.

-## 🤝 Contributing
-Feel free to fork this project and submit pull requests.
-Suggestions for new features or better model tuning are welcome!